hpc-dave/pnm-mctools/README.md

 from pnm_mctools import IO
 ```
 The most important functions here are:
-- network_to_vtk: similar function as `project_to_vtk` of OpenPNM allowing for convenient addition of data value sot the output
+- network_to_vtk: similar function as `project_to_vtk` of OpenPNM allowing for convenient addition of data values to the output
 - WritePoresToVTK: Writes the pores as spheres to a VTK file, good for visualization
 - WriteThroatsToVTK: Writes the throats as cylinders to a VTK file, good for visualization